Actionable guide to SEO in 2017

 1. Improve content quality

-- These days, it's not enough to keep your content unique in a sense that it passes the plagiarism test.
-You need to create really useful, expert-level content and present it in the most engaging form possible.
+- You need to create really useful, expert-level content and present it in the most engaging form possible.

 - You block non-unique or unimportant pages (e.g. various policies) from indexing.